davesheinbein/ui-kit-modern/src/components/Footer/Explanation.md

 ## Overview

-The `Footer` folder implements a unified, configuration-driven footer system for React applications.
+The `Footer` folder implements a , configuration-driven footer system for React applications.
 It supports a wide variety of footer layouts (simple, standard, minimal, social, corporate, app, landing, sticky, custom) using a single, DRY component and factory pattern.
 The system is designed for flexibility, rapid development, and visual consistency, with support for custom content, links, themes, and responsive layouts.

 ## Key Files